Force of Life

-"Force of Life" is the ninth episode of the first series of Space: 1999.
+"Force of Life" is the second episode of the first series of Space: 1999.
 The screenplay was written by Johnny Byrne; the director was David Tomblin.
 The original title was "Force of Evil".
 The shooting script is dated 15 May 1974; the final shooting script is dated 24 May 1974.
 Live-action filming began Wednesday 29 May 1974 through Friday 7 June 1974.
 After a three-week hiatus, filming resumed Monday 1 July 1974 through Friday 5 July 1974; the hiatus was planned, as the Landaus' contract guaranteed them time off for a summer holiday.

-Story
+Plot

 The body of Anton Zoref is invaded by an unknown life-force.
 The man soon manifests an uncontrollable ability to absorb heat.
 As the Alphans struggle to understand this mysterious force, Zoref's need becomes insatiable.
 Driven by instinct, he freezes Mark Dominix, Hilary Preston and the security guard dead until he makes his way to the greatest source of heat on Alpha— one of its Nuclear Generating Plants.
-As Zoref himself is killed by a hand laser to prevent him from attacking Commander Koenig, the laser only strengthens the starving force long enough to enable it to enter on of Alpha's reactor cores and feed off of the power of the nuclear energy generating plant.
+As Zoref himself is killed by a hand laser to prevent him from attacking Commander Koenig, the laser only strengthens the starving force long enough to enable it to enter one of Alpha's reactor cores and feed off of the power of the nuclear energy generating plant.
 This causes a massive explosion.
 The force leaves Moonbase Alpha and Eva, Anton's wife, grieves as she thinks about her life with Zoref.